Open-Reviews/Mangrove/terms-of-use.md

 **Part of our mission is to:**

-*   Create a public space on the Web where people can freely share valuable insights with each other without a central authority that controls or takes ownership of their content.
+*   Create a public space on the Internet where people can freely share insights with each other and make better decisions based on open data.
 *   Engage people and organisations around the world to add their insights to this open data set to help others in their decision-making.
-*   Enable easy and free access to the data set to allow as many people as possible to benefit from it, and to foster the creation of new nonprofit or commercial services as well as research projects.
+*   Enable easy and free access to the data set to allow as many people as possible to benefit from it, and to foster the creation of new services as well as research projects.

 **You are free to:**

-*   Write reviews and rate companies, websites, locations, and more; add media files to your reviews.
+*   Write reviews and rate companies, websites, places, and more; add media files to your reviews.
 *   Read reviews, and comment or answer to reviews.
-*   Share and re-use the review data set under a free and open license, for any purpose, even commercially.
+*   Share and re-use the review dataset under a free and open license, for any purpose, even commercially.

 **Under the following conditions:**

 *   You take full responsibility for your reviews (since we only host your content).
 *   You do not violate copyright or other laws.
 *   You support a civil environment and do not harass or damage others.
 *   You do not harm our technology infrastructure.
-*   You adhere to the below Terms of Use, and to the applicable guidelines when you visit the website or use the data set or APIs.
+*   You adhere to the below Terms of Use, and to the applicable guidelines when you visit the website or use the dataset or APIs.

 **With the understanding that:**

 *   You License Freely Your Contributions – you generally must license your content (reviews, comments, and media files) under a free and open license.
 *   Attribution – when sharing and re-using the Mangrove data set, you must give appropriate credit, and indicate if changes to the content were made (this shall ensure that the reviews are not misrepresented, and that any reader can find their way to the original content in the Mangrove open data set).
-*   No Professional Advice – the content in the Mangrove data set is for informational purposes only and does not constitute professional advice.
+*   No Professional Advice – the content in the Mangrove dataset is for informational purposes only and does not constitute professional advice.

 # Terms of Use